apache/spark/IMAGES.rst

 The CI image is used by Breeze as shell image but it is also used during CI build.
 The image is single segment image that contains Airflow installation with "all" dependencies installed.
-It is optimised for rebuild speed (``AIRFLOW_CONTAINER_CI_OPTIMISED_BUILD`` flag set to "true").
-It installs PIP dependencies from the current branch first - so that any changes in setup.py do not trigger reinstalling of all dependencies.
+It is optimised for rebuild speed It installs PIP dependencies from the current branch first - so that any changes in setup.py do not trigger reinstalling of all dependencies.
 There is a second step of installation that re-installs the dependencies from the latest sources so that we are sure that latest dependencies are installed.